PLCnext/EdgeDevices/01_BasicFlow.md

 [Common & Function Nodes](SourceCode/Quickstart_Flows/BasicNodes/Common_Function_Nodes.json) <br> [Sequence Parser Nodes](SourceCode/Quickstart_Flows/BasicNodes/Sequence_Parser_Nodes.json) <br> [Storage Nodes](SourceCode/Quickstart_Flows/BasicNodes/Storage_Nodes.json)

 ## Overview
-Node-RED is a programming tool for wiring together hardware devices, APIs and online services.
+Node-RED is a programming tool for wiring together hardware devices, APIs and online services.
 Node-RED provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single click.
 The Node-RED palette includes a default set of nodes that are the basic building blocks for creating flows.
 Few more existing basic nodes will be used.

 ![Oveview_NodeRED](images/Overview_NodeRED.JPG)
-- The left-hand side of the screen consists of the nodes a user can drag and drip for creating flows.
+- The left-hand side of the screen consists of the nodes a user can drag and drip for creating flows.
 - The middle section is the flow window here a user can drag nodes and created flows by connecting “wire” between the nodes.
-- The right-side of the screen is for debugging, information about nodes, and a help section for each node.
+- The right-side of the screen is for debugging, information about nodes, and a help section for each node.

 ## Basic Nodes
 Node-RED has a “node” used in the flow as a logical block in every step. <BR>